 From 2010, the higher specialty curriculum for emergency medicine incorporated PoCUS as a mandatory element.
 This means that from 2013 trainees need to be signed off at CORE level prior to CCT being awarded.
-The USSCs primary role is to support this.
 Regional panels will not allow an EM trainee to pass the final ARCP without Final Sign-off documentation being presented.

 The pathway for training follows key steps which are shown here: Pathway for PoCUS.
 There are many applications for PoCUS; an application being a discrete focused use, for example evaluation of the abdominal aorta for abnormal dilation.
 For higher specialty training in emergency medicine there are four clinical applications, termed CORE (formerly Level 1):

 - Focused Assessment with Sonography in Trauma (FAST)

 - Assessment of the Abdominal Aorta for Aneurysm (AAA)

 - Ultrasound Guided Vascular Access (VA)